sandia-proj/SETGen/help/MANUAL.md

    </br>

    The currently supported tasks are:
-   - 1. Writing to a PPTX presentation file
+   - 1. Write to a PPTX presentation file
    - 2. Writing to a text document file at human speed i.e. 25-40 words per min
    - 3. Writing to a word DOCX document at human speed i.e. 25-40 words per min
    - 4. Creating a PPTX presentation file